audunf/kustomize-example/README.md

 ## How it works
 Containers are tagged with the `git` hash of the last commit when built.
 This information is then available in the container registry.

-1. If you have a tag called `1.0.0`, containers are pushed with verion set to `1.0.0-17-g15c791d-master` and tagget with last `git` commit hash
+1. If you have a tag called `1.0.0`, containers are pushed with version set to `1.0.0-17-g15c791d-master` and tagget with last `git` commit hash
 2. If you have uncommitted changes, the version will be something like: `1.0.0-12-gdf68478-dirty-master`
 3. The `prod/kustomize.yaml` and `dev/kustomize.yaml` files are used to select which version ends up in the different environments